Mr-CatGH/Mr-CatGH.github.io/README.md

-I am still working on site bugfixes
+I am rewriting the code

+This is made with chatgpt